top of page

 We will feature four of our non-releasable education animals at a time.
 Contact us if there is another animal that you would like to support.

-WILLOW the BARRED OWL came to the Museum in 2018 from a rehabber in nearby New Hampshire.
-She had been hit by a car and suffered a permanent injury to her wing, foot and eye.
+CEDAR the SCREECH OWL came to the Museum in 2019 from a rehabber on Long Island NY.
+She had been hit by a car and suffered a permanent injury to her wing and some neurological damage that at least impacts her right feather tuft.

 AMELIA the WOOD TURTLE was an illegal pet since 1998 and was relocated to the Museum by Vermont Fish and Wildlife in 2015.
 She is generally considered the "cutest" of our wood turtles.
 Wood turtles are declining throughout their range and are listed as endangered by the IUCN.
 Their status is currently being reviewed by US Fish and Wildlife.